leerob/comprs/docs/jpeg-encoding.md

 ## Stage 6: DC Coefficient Encoding (DPCM)

-DC coefficients change slowly between adjacent blocks.
+DC coefficients (the average brightness of each block) change slowly between adjacent blocks.
 We encode the **difference** from the previous block (Differential Pulse Code Modulation):

 ```
 Block DCs:   512,  515,  513,  516,  514